 The next step in developmental evaluation is administering a standardized and validated screening test aimed to address common questions and efficiently identify infants that need further and more detailed assessment.
 Screening tests are brief, cost-effective, culturally and linguistically relevant, and do not require highly-specialized training.
 Screening results should only be used to identify children who may benefit from further assessment.

 Should a concern be uncovered during a screening test, the next step is a full diagnostic assessment, which are performed by trained specialists.
+Diagnostic assessments are norm-referenced, comprehensive evaluations that address specific questions about development and skills.
+They also contain specialized material designed to be unfamiliar, which is used to assess different domains.
+The intention of a diagnostic assessment is to identify and secure appropriate intervention services and targeted interventions, which may include early intervention services, medical evaluation and treatment, and genetic counseling and family planning for the parents.

 Figures and Legends

 Table 1: Developmental milestones assessed in several age groups in infants and toddlers.